Effects of anisotropy and disorder on the superconducting properties of Niobium: Introduction

-The anisotropy of the electron-phonon coupling and densities of states, and thus the pairing amplitude for different momenta on the Fermi surface, combined with quasiparticle-impurity scattering leads to violation of Anderson's theorem,~\cite{and59} and thus a suppression of the superconducting transition temperature that increases with the impurity scattering rate.
-The suppression of $T_c$ by non-magnetic impurity disorder on conventional anisotropy superconductors such as Nb, while typically weaker than that due to magnetic pair-breaking, provides an excellent diagostic of the impurity scattering rate in films and cavities.
-In a separate report we build these results into a theory for the microwave response of Nb with impurity and surface disorder.\cite{uek22}
+The anisotropy of the electron-phonon coupling and angle-resolved density of states, and thus the pairing amplitude for different momenta on the Fermi surface, combined with quasiparticle-impurity scattering leads to violation of Anderson's theorem~\citep{and59}, and thus a suppression of the superconducting transition temperature that increases with the impurity scattering rate.
+The suppression of $T_c$ by non-magnetic impurity disorder on conventional anisotropy superconductors such as Nb provides an excellent diagnostic of the impurity scattering rate in films and cavities.
+In a separate report we build these results into a theory for the microwave response of Nb with impurity and surface disorder~\citep{uek22}.